MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/enumeratecollection-element-for-expressionbinding-for-groupby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: EnumerateCollection Element for ExpressionBinding for GroupBy (Format)
+title: EnumerateCollection Element for ExpressionBinding for GroupBy
-description: EnumerateCollection Element for ExpressionBinding for GroupBy (Format)
+description: EnumerateCollection Element for ExpressionBinding for GroupBy
 ---
-# EnumerateCollection Element for ExpressionBinding for GroupBy (Format)
+# EnumerateCollection Element for ExpressionBinding for GroupBy

 Specifies that the elements of collections are displayed.
 This element is used when defining how a new group of objects is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-GroupBy Element for View (Format)
+- GroupBy Element
-CustomControl Element for GroupBy (Format) CustomEntries Element for CustomControl for GroupBy (Format) CustomEntry Element for CustomControl for GroupBy (Format) CustomItem Element for CustomEntry for GroupBy (Format) ExpressionBinding Element for CustomItem for GroupBy (Format) EnumerateCollection Element for ExpressionBinding for GroupBy (Format)
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- ExpressionBinding Element
+- EnumerateCollection Element

 ## Syntax